Smooth your migration to Kotlin

 Keep in mind that we are taking risks at a technical and business level.
-So if we do not do our homework first, we might run into the unknown with disastrous consequences, which are not easy to rollback and consume development time and for instance money for the organization.
+So if we do not do our homework first, we might run into the unknown with disastrous consequences, which are not easy to rollback, consume development time and, for instance, money for the organization.

 To avoid these issues the first step should be to consider a bunch of basic questions:

 - Has the technology support from the community?